ra-ghava/Coding-cover-page/README.md

 # Coding-cover-page
-I created this Coding cover page by using HTML, CSS, BootStrap Technologies.
+I created this Coding cover page by using HTML, CSS, and BootStrap Technologies.

 Coding cover page - Design Template.